pedakb/pedakb.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I'm a PhD student in [Electrical and Computer Engineering department](https://www.ece.utexas.edu/) at the [University of Texas at Austin](https://www.utexas.edu/), working with [Prof. Nhat Ho](https://nhatptnk8912.github.io/).
+I’m a PhD student in the Electrical and Computer Engineering Department at the University of Texas at Austin, advised by [Prof. Nhat Ho](https://nhatptnk8912.github.io/).
+My research centers on advancing the scalability and efficiency of foundation models, with a particular focus on Mixture of Experts (MoE) architectures.

-I am interested in scalability and efficiency of large-scale machine learning models, with a specific interest in Mixture-of-Experts, Federated Learning, and Optimization by bridging theory with practical applications.
+I am working on two primary research directions:

+- **Efficient Training and Inference for Foundation Models:** Focusing on statistical efficiency and training dynamics of Mixture of Experts (MoE) architectures to enhance scalability and performance in large foundation models.

+- **Time Series Foundation Models:** Exploring the fundamental limits and methodologies for developing scalable and generalizable models for time series analysis, with an emphasis on enhancing numerical reasoning capabilities.

-Prior to UT, I recieved my bachelor's degree in Electrical and Computer Engineering from University of Tehran, Iran.
+Prior to joining UT Austin, I completed my Bachelor’s degree in Electrical Engineering with a minor in Computer Engineering at the University of Tehran, Iran